Evolutions of in-medium baryon-baryon scattering cross sections and stiffness of dense nuclear matter from Bayesian analyses of FOPI proton flow excitation functions: Bayesian inference of posterior PDFs of and as well as their correlations and beam energy dependence

 To be more quantitative, shown in Fig. \ref{XK-mean} (the corresponding data are given in Table \ref{mean}) are the mean values of $X$ (left, black) and $K$ (right, red) as functions of beam energy.
-Compared to the detailed information embedded in the PDFs of $X$ and $K$, their mean values only provide some rough information regarding the general trend.
-Obviously, there is a transition around $E_{beam}/A$=250 MeV from soft to stiff for the stiffness $K$ and from reduction to enhancement for the in-medium baryon-baryon scattering cross section modification $X$.
+Obviously, there is a transition around $E_{beam}/A$=250 MeV.
+The stiffness $K$ changes from being soft to stiff, and the mean value of in-medium BBSCS modification factor $X$ changes flow less to larger than 1.
 Ironically, the mean value of $K\approx 320$ MeV extracted from Au+Au reactions at beam energies above about 400 MeV/nucleon is consistent with those available in the literature from analyzing heavy-ion reactions using momentum-independent interactions \cite{Pawel02,Fuchs06}, while $K\approx 220$ MeV from analyzing the reaction at 150 MeV/nucleon is consistent with that from studying giant resonances as we mentioned earlier.